 The winter is not entirely a dead time for the club.
-The It was when Ian Stephens took the controls that something clubhouse floor has been painted and the rooms have skirting boards and architraves.
-Once again praise for Peter Van Der Tang, Rocket, Mal and Hermann is in order for their immaculate work.
-The buoys have been cleaned, the utility boat will have maintenance and plans are afoot to reconsider the handicap system for championship races.
+The It was when Ian Stephens took the controls that something clubhouse floor has been painted and the rooms have happened to the radio waves.
+The boat became as skirting boards and architraves.
+Once again praise for Peter unresponsive as John Cleese's Parrot.
+Van Der Tang, Rocket, Mal and Hermann is in order for their immaculate work.
+The buoys have been cleaned, the utility Ian with great presence of mind immediately passed the boat will have maintenance and plans are afoot to reconsider impotent control box to Brenton.
+Yet the craft, heeling heavily to port and its decks flooded with water, sailed on, the handicap system for championship races.